morgansobol/MicrobialGenomics-TXST-2025/exercises/02_sequence_QC.md

 We are specifying the primers for the forward read with the -a flag, giving it the forward primer (in normal orientation), followed by three dots (required by cutadapt to know they are “linked”, with bases in between them, rather than right next to each other), then the reverse complement of the reverse primer.

 Then for the reverse reads, specified with the -A flag, we give it the reverse primer (in normal 5’-3’ orientation), three dots, and then the reverse complement of the forward primer.
-Both of those have a ^ symbol in front at the 5’ end indicating they should be found at the start of the reads (which is the case with this particular setup).
-The minimum read length (set with -m) and max (set with -M) were based roughly on 10% smaller and bigger than would be expected after trimming the primers. --discard-untrimmed states to throw away reads that don’t have these primers in them in the expected locations.
-Then -o specifies the output of the forwards reads, -p specifies the output of the reverse reads, and the input forward and reverse are provided as positional arguments in that order.
+Both of those have a ^ symbol in front at the 5’ end, indicating they should be found at the start of the reads (which is the case with this particular setup).

+The minimum read length (set with -m) and max (set with -M) were based roughly on 10% smaller and bigger than would be expected after trimming the primers.

+--discard-untrimmed states to throw away reads that don’t have these primers in them in the expected locations.

+Then -o specifies the output of the forward reads, -p specifies the output of the reverse reads, and the input forward and reverse are provided as positional arguments in that order.

 >[!NOTE]
 > These types of settings will be different for data generated with different sequencing, i.e. not 2x300, and different primers sets.